cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/module-2/hibernating.md

 4. After a couple of minutes, your CloudBees CI ***managed controller*** will be ready to use and in the same state as it was when it was hibernated.

 ## Hibernation Proxy for Webhooks

+>NOTE: For this workshop, the GitHub webhook used by all attendees has been configured at the GitHub App level and we are using [Smee.io](https://smee.io/) to forward those webhook deliveries to everyones' CloudBees CI ***managed controllers***.
+The Smee forwarding client is already configured to forward webhook delieveries to the `/hibernation/queue` endpoint for your ***managed controller***.

 The hibernating monitor service provides a post proxy for things like GitHub webhooks.

 Navigate to the GitHub Organization you created for this workshop and click on the **Settings** link.